 The so-called group privacy ensures that data are handled correctly within the entire group structure including all business entities.

 The number of large and often multinational groups is growing.
 The privacy requirements for groups of companies are many times more complex than those placed on individual companies.

-Probably the greatest challenge involved in group privacy consists in developing and establishing a harmonized group-wide data protection management that still leaves the individual companies enough scope for necessary individual solutions.
-In this context, the European General Data Protection Regulation (GDPR) and national privacy laws need to be taken into account as well as industry-specific provisions or a sector's regulatory requirements.
+Probably the greatest challenge involved in group privacy is developing and establishing a harmonized group-wide data protection management that still leaves the individual companies enough scope for necessary individual solutions.
+In this context, the European General Data Protection Regulation (GDPR) and German national privacy laws need to be taken into account as well as industry-specific provisions or a sector's regulatory requirements.

 A key issue of group privacy in large companies is the group-wide exchange of personal data, whether in the operational business or in the context of sharing or delegating administrative tasks, e.g.

 - for the purposes of a group-wide HR management

 - in the context of centralized IT infrastructures, or

 - for establishing a central customer management system.

 Just like the German Federal Data Protect Act (BDSG), the GDPR – except for a few innovations – does not provide for any significant simplification in respect of the exchange of data between the companies of a group.

 In particular, the European data protection legislation does not allow for a so-called intra-group exemption according to which the exchange of data within groups would be basically permitted.
 Data transmissions from one affiliate to another therefore continue to be allowed subject to legal grounds only.